kcchiu/Introducing-Python/Research/env_setup.md

 #### 2. Docker Related
        - Requirements
        - Important documentations
+       - Installing Docker on Windows if using WSL

 ## 1. Linux Related
 - Running Linux Ubuntu in Win 10 with WSL